Mt. Gassan (summer skiing)

 [Gassan, Nishimurayama District, Yamagata Prefecture] Can you ski in midsummer?
-The season starts at Gassan Ski Resort when it gets warmer.
+The season at Gassan Ski Resort starts once it gets warmer

-Mt.
-Gassan, Mt.
-Haguro, and Mt.
-Yudono are known as the ``Dewa Sanzan'' and are known as mountains of mountain worship.
+Mount Gassan, Mount Haguro, and Mount Yudono are known as the "Three Mountains of Dewa" and are known as mountains of mountain worship

-Mt.
-Gassan is said to be a place to wish for happiness in the past life, Mt.
-Haguro in this life, and Mt.
-Yudono is a place to pray for happiness in the next life, so a trip to the Dewa Sanzan is said to be a ``journey of rebirth.''
+Since Mt.
+Gassan is said to be a place of prayer for happiness in the past life, Mt.
+Haguro is a place of prayer for happiness in the present life, and Mt.
+Yudono is a place of prayer for happiness in the next life, a journey to the Dewa Sanzan mountains is said to be a "journey of reincarnation."

-Gassan is such a sacred mountain, but it is also one of Japan's 100 Famous Mountains and 100 Famous Flower Mountains, and is a popular spot for many hikers who can enjoy the flowers and views on the gentle ridgeline.
+Gassan is a sacred mountain, and is also one of the "100 Famous Mountains of Japan" and "100 Famous Flower Mountains."
+It is a popular spot for many hikers, as you can enjoy the flowers and views from the gentle ridgeline

-In this article, we will focus on Mt.
-Gassan, which is famous for being a place where you can enjoy summer skiing until just before midsummer when the flowers are in full bloom, and also introduce recommended spots nearby.
+In this article, we will introduce Mt.
+Gassan, which is famous for being a place where you can enjoy summer skiing right up until the height of summer when the flowers bloom in abundance, as well as some recommended spots nearby

-When can I ski at Gassan Ski Resort?
+When can you start skiing at Gassan Ski Resort?

-Some of you may have seen videos of skiers skiing in the mountains in the summer, and you can definitely see the mountains covered in green in the background, and the skiers are wearing sunglasses and short sleeves, and you can't help but wonder what season it is.
-That's what you think.
+You may have seen videos of people skiing in the mountains in summer, and with the mountains covered in green in the background and skiers wearing sunglasses and short sleeves, you may wonder what season it is

-At Mt.
-Gassan, skiing opens in April.
-The ski season is from April to July.
+On Mt.
+Gassan, skiing is permitted from April, and the ski season runs from April to July

-The ski season usually starts in April, but the reason why it starts in April is because the roads leading to the ski resorts are closed due to heavy snowfall.
+The ski season normally starts in winter, so why does it start in April?
+It's because the roads to the ski resorts are closed due to heavy snowfall

-Snow removal finally begins in spring, and the road becomes passable in April.
+Snow removal finally begins in the spring, and the road becomes passable in April

-Spring skiing and summer skiing are the beginning of the season when Mt.
-Gassan, which had been dormant and covered in snow during the winter, wakes up and welcomes many skiers and mountain climbers.
+Spring and summer skiing marks the start of the season when Mt.
+Gassan, which has been sleeping under the snow during the winter, wakes up and welcomes many skiers and mountain climbers

 INFORMATION